 - 1 (8 oz) Jar Mushrooms (drained)

 - Use the olive oil to grease your crock.

 - Break noodles in half, add to Crock, and try to cover them with the sauce mixture.
-Cover and let cook 1 hour or so, stirring occasionally (I stir every 15-20 minutes, replacing the lid, for the full hour).
+Cover and let cook 1 hour or so, stirring occasionally (every 15-20 minutes, replacing the lid, for the full hour).

-- Depending on what brand of noodles I use, more water is sometimes needed.
-If you find your noodles need more water, add up to 2 or so Cups HOT(so you don't break your Crock) water between stirring (I do this in ½ cup increments).
-Serve with your favorite vegetable.
+Depending on what brand of noodles I use, more water is sometimes needed.
+If you find your noodles need more water, add up to 2 or so Cups HOT(so you don't break your Crock) water between stirring (I do this in ½ cup increments and just see how much is needed).

 Thanks so much for stopping by my blog!
 If you liked what you saw, please make sure to share it via social media!

-Here are five of my other recipes that you’re also going to love (the pics are links):
+Here are five of my other recipes that you’re also going to love:

-*Reposts: Please note that this idea/post was originally posted to this website on 05/21/2015 but it was in great need of a refresh so it now is more user friendly/shareable and has a better free printable recipe card.
+*Reposts: Please note that this idea/post was originally posted to this website on 05/21/2015, but it was in great need of a refresh so it now is more user friendly/shareable, has better photography, and a free printable recipe card.